Hiroyuki Nakajima: 2008 Beijing Olympics

 Chosen to the Japanese national team for the first time in the 2008 Beijing Olympics, Nakajima was expected to platoon at third base with veteran Shinya Miyamoto as a result of fellow middle infielders Munenori Kawasaki and Tsuyoshi Nishioka (who both had better defensive reputations than Nakajima) being chosen, but ended up playing at his natural position from the second game onwards due to Kawasaki's injury in the first game of the tournament against Cuba.
 Nakajima played in all nine games, hitting .296 and driving in five runs out of both the 9- and 3-hole, but Japan lost in the semi-finals against South Korea on August 22 and dropped the bronze medal match against the United States on August 23 in a disappointing fourth-place finish behind South Korea, Cuba and the United States.

 2009 World Baseball Classic

 Nakajima played in the second World Baseball Classic as a member of the national team, batting second behind leadoff man and current New York Yankees outfielder Ichiro Suzuki.
 He went 3-for-4 with a pair of doubles and two RBI in Japan's 14–2 rout of South Korea in the first round on March 7 and 2-for-5 with two doubles and two RBI in Japan's 9–4 win over the United States in the semi-finals.
 Though he missed two games due to a high fever in the second round that was held in San Diego, he played an instrumental role in Japan's championship run, hitting .364 with a .516 on-base percentage (leading all hitters on the Japanese team with 20 or more plate appearances) and driving in seven runs.

+Personal life

+In September 2015, Nakajima welcomed his first child, a daughter, with model Sayo Aizawa.
+Later that same month, the couple got married.

+In February 2018, his wife gave birth to their second child, a son.